maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests_numerical.md

 ### NumDecPlaces ###

-Tests (i) whether the student's answer is equivalent to the teacher's and is written to `opt` decimal places.
+Tests (i) whether the student's answer is equivalent to the teacher's and (ii) is written to `opt` decimal places.
 The option, which must be a positive integer, dictates the number of digits following the decimal separator `.`.
-Note that trailing zeros are ''required'', i.e. to two decimal placed you must write `12.30` not just `12.3`.
+Note that trailing zeros are ''required'', i.e. to two decimal places you must write `12.30` not just `12.3`.
 The test rounds the numbers to the specified number of decimal places before trying to establish equivalence.

 ### NumDecPlacesWrong ###